alza-bitz/global-data-engineer-test/.github/instructions/solution_design.instructions.md

 ```
 ## Part 2: Data Pipeline
 The pipeline for the DuckDB target would be implemented as the following steps.
-For each step, DBT tests must be created to ensure the step works as expected.
+For each step, pipeline tests must be created to ensure the step works as expected.

 ### 1. Extract and Load

+#### Description
 - Full load of users and episodes data from CSV files into their own raw tables, using DBT seeds.
 Acceptable since these are reference data and assumed to be relatively small and stable.
 - Incremental load of any "new" event data from JSON files into the raw table, using an "external" table.